 21.7 If you are a business, these Terms are governed by English law.
 This means that a Contract, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims), will be governed by English law.
 We both agree to the exclusive jurisdiction of the courts of England and Wales.

-Sign up for our newsletter to be the first to know about the latest new releases, sales and more!
+Sign up for our newsletter to get £15 off your first purchase over £100 and be the first to know about the latest new releases, sales and more!